-In 1921, a group of prominent African-American investors known as the Progressive Reality Company, Inc., purchased the former Westfield Golf Club and created the Shady Rest Golf and Country Club.
-This club was established to provide recreation and entertainment for all ages.
-Activities included golf, tennis, horseback riding, skeet shooting, and a dining room, where club members hosted famous people such as W.E.B.
+In 1921, a group of prominent African-American investors known as the Progressive Reality Company, Inc., purchased the former Westfield Golf Club and created the Shady Rest Golf and Country Club, established to provide recreation and entertainment for all ages.
+Activities included golf, tennis, horseback riding and skeet shooting.
+In the dining room, club members hosted famous people such as W.E.B.
 DuBois, Count Basie, Billie Holiday, Ella Fitzgerald, Althea Gibson and others.